 Q: When are Board members elected?

 A: Board members are elected annually by ballots, mailed with the July/August issue of the cooperative’s magazine, Michigan Country Lines.
 The results are announced at the GLE annual business meeting in August.
 New board members are seated immediately following the annual business meeting and should plan to attend this meeting.
-The 2022 annual business meeting will be held Aug.
-24.

 Q: How can a co-op member become a candidate for election to the Board of Directors?